Polymarket Invite Code ELITE: Get $20 Bonus in April 2026

 |📆 Date Last Verified

-Currently on Polymarket, the 2026 NCAA Tournament Winner is trending as hoops fans trade on the market for the college basketball national champion.
-Heading into the National Championship game, Polymarket shows the Michigan Wolverines as heavy favorites (74%) to defeat the UConn Huskies (26%) and win the tournament.
-Users on Polymarket can buy contracts for Michigan or UConn, and if their prediction is correct, they will win the full value of the positions they hold.
+Currently on Polymarket, The Masters Tournament Winner is trending as fans of golf trade on the market for who will win the green jacket at Augusta National this year.
+Heading into the weekend, Polymarket shows Scottie Scheffler (14%) as the favorite to win The Masters.
+Users on Polymarket can buy contracts for Scheffler or any other golfer, and if their prediction is correct, they will win the full value of the positions they hold.

 Similar to a ‘cash-out’ feature on sportsbooks, prediction markets allow users to sell their positions before the market has resolved.
 If the market has moved in your favor after taking your position(s), it can be favorable to sell your contracts and secure a profit before the event in question.